MrBotDeveloper/PDF-Bot/README.md

 - [x] ~~Make It Heroku Deployable~~
 - [x] ~~Add Detailed Guide to get GCP Credentials~~
+- [ ] Add Private Use Feature
+- [ ] Add Password feature 🔑 for private use
 - [ ] Remove GCP and use another free Cloud Storage.
   - [ ] Add Broadcasting Feature
 - [ ] Make it more stable and fast